English

 King David I commissioned the original construction of Edinburgh Castle in the 12th century.

-When was Edinburgh Castle built?
+When was it built?

 Edinburgh Castle's construction dates back to at least the 12th century, with subsequent additions and renovations over the centuries.

-Where is Edinburgh Castle located?
+Where is it located?

 Edinburgh Castle is located at Castlehill, Edinburgh EH1 2NG, Scotland, in the heart of Edinburgh.

-How can I get to Edinburgh Castle?
+How can I get to the castle?

 Edinburgh Castle is centrally located; you can reach it by walking, taking public transportation, or driving.
 It's within easy reach of other attractions in the city.

-What are the Edinburgh Castle timings?
+What are the castle timings?

 Edinburgh Castle's opening hours vary depending on the season.
-It generally opens at 9:30 AM and closes at 5 PM or 6 PM.
+It generally opens at 9:30am and closes at 5pm or 6pm.

-What is the best time to visit Edinburgh Castle?
+What is the best time to visit?

 To avoid crowds, visiting Edinburgh Castle early in the morning or during the offseason is best.
 The morning light also adds to the charm of the experience.

-Is Edinburgh Castle wheelchair accessible?
+Is the castle wheelchair accessible?

 Yes, Edinburgh Castle is wheelchair accessible, with ramps and facilities to accommodate visitors with mobility needs.

-Are there dining options available at Edinburgh Castle?
+Are dining options available?

-Yes, Edinburgh Castle has limited dining options available on site, including hot food served daily from 11:30 AM -3:30 PM and grab-and-go items like sandwiches, snacks, and a cake counter.
+Yes, Edinburgh Castle has limited dining options available on-site, including hot food served daily from 11:30am-3:30pm and grab-and-go items like sandwiches, snacks, and a cake counter.
 There are no full-service restaurants within the castle grounds, but plenty of dining options are available in Edinburgh's Old Town nearby.

 Photography is allowed for personal use, but some restrictions may apply.
 Tripods and commercial photography may require special permission.